lennart96/printer/README.md

 # Printer

-Code and specifications for out final school project, building a 3D printer.
+Code and specifications for our final school project, building a 3D printer.
 Written in Posix sh, Arduino C++, c89 and Haskell.
 Not aiming for Windows compatibility, but it might work there.